How to leverage word-of-mouth to start and grow your marketplace business

 A similarity between Google bots and your users is that they both appreciate a nice UX.
 If your site takes a lot of time loading your value proposition, your customers will lose interest.

 Optimize your marketplace to show search results faster, and use navigation tags to help visitors navigate your website.
 User experience plays a major role in creating a convenient interface, which, in turn, will affect your sales.
 Making your interface convenient will help your providers get faster payment, and your customers to buy quickly.
-Building a convenient interface will also discourage your customers from going around your payment system.
+Building a convenient interface will also discourage customers from going around your platform.
 For instance, Upwork provides such a swift user experience from finding a professional to paying them that a user would never go about contacting providers directly.

 You can also leverage word-of-mouth to improve your user experience.
 Offering a way (whether it be a rating system or a review page) for customers and providers to rate their experience is an essential part of any marketplace.
-While reviews help your users build their own reputation through word-of-mouth, you can also use them to improve the experience on your platform.
+While reviews help your users build their own reputation through word-of-mouth, they increase trust, and you can use them to improve the experience on your platform.
 Take note, for instance, if a user likes the product but drops their rating because the booking calendar didn’t work properly or there were issues with online payment.

 Another important angle you need to cover is protecting both your buyer and your seller.